Color Logo for MeetAnOstoMate

 Barbie Butt Surgery Recovery - Seeking Advice and Encouragement

-- Keeping the area clean, especially in hot weather, is crucial to prevent complications.
+- It's crucial to keep the perineal area very clean, especially in hot weather, to prevent irritation or infection.

 See full discusison